-- 1) The development hereby permitted shall be begun before the expiration of three years from the date of this permission; Reason: In accordance with the provisions of Section 91 of the Town and Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004. - 2) The development hereby permitted shall be carried out in accordance with the following approved plans and documents:

-Location Plan
+development.

-Drawing No. P875/2 Rev. C - Proposed site Plan Drawing No. P875 - Floor plan and elevations Drawing No 2562/19/B/2 - Landscape Planting

-Design and Access Statement;

-Reason: To ensure the quality of the development is maintained and to prevent harm to the residential amenity of neighbouring occupiers and the visual amenity of the area.

-- The materials to be used in the construction of the external surfaces of the tourist lodges hereby permitted shall be as shown on the approved plan (Drawing No. P875/4) and shall be maintained as such.
-Reason: To ensure a satisfactory appearance to the development in the interests of visual amenity. - 4) Before the tourist lodges hereby permitted are first occupied, a detailed landscaping scheme for the site comprising native species planting, including details of the new hedgerow planting as shown on the approved plan (Drawing No 2562/19/B/2), shall have been submitted to and approved in writing by the Local Planning Authority.
-The detailed landscaping scheme that is in accordance with the Council's Landscape Character Guidelines shall include details of species, plant sizes and proposed numbers and densities.
+- The development hereby permitted shall be begun before the expiration of three years from the date of this permission; Reason: In accordance with the provisions of Section 91 of the Town and Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004. - 2) The development hereby permitted shall be carried out in accordance with the following approved plans/document unless otherwise agreed in writing by the Local Planning Authority: Location Plan received 30.01.19 Drawing No. P875/2 Rev. A - Proposed site Plan Drawing No. P875 - Floor plan and elevations Drawing No 2562/19/B/2 - Landscape Planting Design and Access Statement; Reason: To ensure the quality of the development is maintained and to prevent harm to the residential amenity of neighbouring occupiers and the visual amenity of the area. - 3) The materials to be used in the construction of the external surfaces of the holiday let/tourist lodges hereby permitted shall be as shown on the approved plan (Drawing No. P875/4) and shall be maintained as such.
+Reason: To ensure a satisfactory appearance to the development in the interests of visual amenity. - 4) Before the holiday let/tourist lodges hereby permitted are first occupied, a detailed landscaping scheme for the site comprising native species planting, including details of the new hedgerow planting as shown on the approved plan (Drawing No 2562/19/B/2), shall have been submitted to and approved in writing by the Local Planning Authority.
+The detailed landscaping scheme shall include details of species, plant sizes and proposed numbers and densities.
 A plan for the long term maintenance of the landscaping scheme shall also be included in the details submitted.
-The approved landscaping scheme shall be implemented by the end of the first planting season following the first occupation of the tourist lodges.
-Any trees or plants which within a period of five years from the implementation of the approved landscaping scheme die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written consent to any variation; Reason: In the interests of the visual amenities of the area and the setting of the completed development. - Prior to the tourist lodges hereby permitted being occupied, details of the surfacing materials to be used in the construction of all new hardsurfacing within the site, including the new accessway, parking spaces and pathways shown on the approved plan (Drawing No. P875/2 Rev. C), shall have been submitted to and approved in writing by the Local Planning Authority.
+The approved landscaping scheme shall be implemented by the end of the first planting season following the first occupation of the holiday let/tourist lodges.

+Any trees or plants which within a period of five years from the implementation of the approved landscaping scheme die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written consent to any variation; Reason: In the interests of the visual amenities of the area and the setting of the completed

+5) Prior to the holiday let/tourist lodges hereby permitted being stationed on the site, details of the surfacing materials to be used in the construction of all new hardsurfacing within the site, including the new accessway, parking spaces and pathways shown on the approved plan (Drawing No. P875/2 Rev. A), shall have been submitted to and approved in writing by the Local Planning Authority.
 The new hardsurfacing shall comprise permeable material.
-The new hardsurfacing shall be carried out in accordance with the approved details before the first occupation of the tourist lodges; Reason: In the interests of the visual amenities of the area and the setting of the completed development. - 6) The six tourist lodges hereby permitted shall only be used for bona fide holiday accommodation purposes.
-Reason: To prevent permanent residential development in the open countryside in the interests of sustainable development. - 7) The six tourist lodges hereby permitted shall only be occupied continuously by any persons for a period not in excess of 28 days and there shall be no return within a period of 3 months.
-Reason: To prevent permanent residential development in the open countryside in the interests of sustainable development.
+The new hardsurfacing shall be carried out in accordance with the approved details before the first occupation of the holiday let/tourist lodges; Reason: In the interests of the visual amenities of the area and the setting of the completed

+Reason: In the interests of the visual amenities of the area and the setting of the completed development.

+6) The six holiday let/tourist lodges hereby permitted shall only be used as holiday accommodation; Reason: To prevent permanent residential development in the open countryside in the interests of sustainable development.